renatomio/renatomio.github.io/README.md

 ## About Me

-PhD Student at the Chair of Digital Health (Bayreuth, Germany) and the Brain and Behaviour Laboratory (London, UK).
+I am a PhD Student at the Chair of Digital Health (Bayreuth, Germany) and the Brain and Behaviour Laboratory (London, UK).

 - **Co-founder**: [LAT Bionics](#) (a company based in Peru dedicated to low-cost customised hand prostheses).
 - **Chevening Alumnus**: Class of 2018.